hackebrot/pytest-cookies/README.rst

 Code of Conduct
 ---------------

-Everyone interacting in the Pyest-Cookies project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the Pytest-Cookies project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.

 License